-Charges Filed in 18-Month Long Double Homicide Investigation
+Clinton man found guilty of killing 2 people in 2017

+Armsted will be sentenced on October 31.
+He faces a mandatory sentence of life in prison without parole.

-Clinton, IA - More than a year after two men were found murdered in a home in Clinton, an arrest warrant has been issued for a suspect who is already in prison.
+ORIGINAL: More than a year after two men were found murdered in a home in Clinton, an arrest warrant has been issued for a suspect who is already in prison.

-Clinton Police say an arrest warrant was issued for Steven Armsted, 48, of Clinton, for two counts of First Degree Murder in the deaths of Kevin Lambert, 59, and Steven Cox, 61.
+Clinton police say an arrest warrant was issued for Steven Armsted, 48, of Clinton, for two counts of First Degree Murder in the deaths of Kevin Lambert, 59, and Steven Cox, 61.

 On March 6, 2017, Clinton police responded to calls of an unresponsive person at 114 N. 5th Street.

-Police found two men, Lambert and Cox, dead from apparent stab wounds.
+Police found two men, Lambert, and Cox, dead from apparent stab wounds.

-The homicide case was worked by Clinton Police, Iowa Division of Criminal Investigations and the Office of the Iowa State Medical Examiner.
+The homicide case was worked by Clinton police, Iowa Division of Criminal Investigations and the Office of the Iowa State Medical Examiner.

 Armsted is already held in the Iowa State Penitentiary in Fort Madison on different charges.

-TV6 is currently looking through the affidavit for Armsted and will bring more details as we read through it.

-According to Affidavit records, a friend of Lambert's went to teh home on March 6, because he was not answering her phone calls.
+According to affidavit records, a friend of Lambert's went to the home on March 6, because he was not answering her phone calls.
 When she entered the home through an unlocked door, she found Lambert unresponsive.
 She, then, called a friend, then 911.

 The affidavit says that police were able to obtain footage from several video surveillance cameras outside of homes in the neighborhood where Lambert and Cox were found.